HeleneFabia/ml-algorithms-from-scratch/README.md

 ml-algorithms-from-scratch
-# Project #4: Building Machine Learning algorithms from scratch with NumPy
+# Project #4: Building Machine Learning algorithms from scratch

 This repository includes several notebooks in which I built several different ML algorithms from scratch with NumPy, including:
 - Linear Regression: